5uhani/PlanMyTrip/README.md

    - Navigate to the "Upload Content" section on your dashboard.
    - Select images from your device and upload them to share your travel experiences.
-   - Your uploaded content will be stored on Cloudinary and available for others to explore.

 2. **Exploring Destinations:**
    - Browse through the "Discover" section to view content shared by other users.